contentkingpins/mva-inbound-posting-form/vendor_docs/README.md

 # Vendor Integration Documentation

 This directory contains API integration documentation for each vendor.
-Each vendor has a unique vendor code that they must use when submitting leads to our API.
+Each vendor has a unique vendor code and API key that they must use when submitting leads to our API.

 ## Managing Vendors